 Circling back to encrypted messaging apps, Signal is a fantastic resource for truly confidential conversations between journalists and their sources.
-Unlike email, Signal messages are "end-to-end encrypted," meaning no one beyond the sender and recipient can read the messages—not even the owners of Signal.
+Unlike email, Signal messages are "end-to-end encrypted," meaning no one beyond the sender and recipient can read the messages — not even the owners of Signal.

 Although messages and other metadata are protected from eavesdropping by Signal itself, its usage may be detectable by the operator of the network you're connected to.

 On a smartphone, this network can be the cell phone network or the Wi-Fi network.
-If a source is using a Wi-Fi network operated by their employer, their boss won't be able to see what they're saying on Signal, but may be able to see that they're using it and, in the case of work-provisioned smartphones, possibly more.
+If a source is using a Wi-Fi network operated by their employer, their boss won't be able to see what they're saying on Signal, but may be able to see that they're using Signal and, in the case of work-provisioned smartphones, possibly more.
 Although Signal is popular among security enthusiasts and many journalists, it's far less popular than other messenger apps and may stick out to a network administrator in a sea of otherwise normal-looking online activity.

 In 2013, an anonymous bomb hoax by a Harvard student was thwarted by the FBI, not because they could see the threat came from him, but because he was the only person using the Tor anonymity network over Harvard's Wi-Fi network when the threat was made.
 Tor is encrypted, giving the user a secure connection to the web.
-But even if a network administrator can’t tell what a Tor user is doing with it, the usage of Tor itself is detectible.
+But even if a network administrator can’t tell what a Tor user is doing with it, the usage of Tor itself is (usually) detectible.
 The student’s connection to the Tor network was suspicious enough to narrow down the list of potential suspects to one person on the Harvard network.

 This, however, becomes less of a problem the more people use Tor, since the more common an online activity is, the less suspicious it is.
 Same thing goes for Signal.
 Ubiquitous use of tools like Tor and Signal can give potential whistleblowers a kind of herd immunity from being singled out for using them, and we can all help them out by normalizing their use.
 So, even if we're only using them for particularly bland chats and searches: Use Signal, use Tor.